dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 ### updateAdvancedSettingsFromString

 Update the advanced camera controlling and video streaming processing parameters.
-This method enable you to update settings via a JSON string.
+This method enables you to update settings via a JSON string.

 ```java
 void updateAdvancedSettingsFromString(String jsonString) throws CameraEnhancerException